 Jason Bateman is taking a page out of Bryan Cranston’s “Breaking Bad” book with “Ozark,” Netflix’s new drug cartel and money laundering series co-starring Laura Linney.
-Premiering July 21, the hourlong drama stars Bateman as Marty Byrde, an antihero in over his head who, when faced with fatal consequences, is forced to uproot his family and move them to Lake of the Ozarks in rural Missouri.
+The hourlong drama stars Bateman as Marty Byrde, an antihero in over his head who, when faced with fatal consequences, is forced to uproot his family and move them to Lake of the Ozarks in rural Missouri.

 The engrossing series from creators Bill Dubuque and Mark Williams is an at-times horrifying account of a family forced to face the consequences of their actions.
 It also marks a surprising creative challenge—and breakthrough—for Bateman, who’s attached as star and executive producer and directs four of the 10 episodes, including its nearly feature-length finale.
 Bateman savors the cross-department workload.
 While he “would hate to sound too strategic,” he says that although other Hollywood actors may work for fame or the big paycheck, he’s long sought out more responsibility on set throughout his 30-plus years in the business.